 We met the target using Zaizi’s internal user research capabilities, working closely with the client and specialist agencies to streamline recruitment and ensure a representative population of participants.
 We also adapted to fit the needs of individual users.
 For example, when interviewing older participants, we conducted interviews over the phone rather than video link.
 We also kept sessions shorter to keep it easier and more comfortable for them.

 “I feel isolated and frustrated.
 It feels like there isn’t anyone out there to help with my problems.
 The only way to get help is to pay.
 But I can’t afford a lawyer.”Leaseholder

-Our research sessions are held in confidence, so the quotes below are not direct quotes.
+Our research sessions are held in confidence, so the quotes above are not direct quotes.
 Instead they represent research findings and reflect sentiments commonly expressed by the users we interviewed.

 Exploring the case for a national landlord register

 Creating new, more efficient operations for a central government organisation

 Improving a service that helps UK citizens travel in emergencies